ddevault/Craft.Net/README.md

 Craft.Net
 ========

-Craft.Net is a library for .Net that implements the Minecraft 12w26a server protocol It also contains functionality for manipulating Anvil worlds, simulating block interactions, and simulating entity interactions.
+Craft.Net is a library for .Net that implements the Minecraft 12w26a server protocol.
+It also contains functionality for manipulating Anvil worlds, simulating block interactions, and simulating entity interactions.

+Craft.Net runs well on Microsoft.Net or [Mono](https://github.com/mono/mono).

 Features
 -------